Attractions in and around Maumere

-With around 90,000 inhabitants (after Ende), Maumere is the second largest city on Flores and the capital of the administrative district (Kabupaten) of Sikka in the Indonesian province of East Nusa Tenggara.
-Maumere has an airport and port and is a major supply center in the region.
+Maumere, with a population of around 90,000, is the second-largest city on Flores and the capital of Sikka Regency (Kabupaten Sikka) in the Indonesian province of East Nusa Tenggara.
+Thanks to its airport and port, the city is an important transportation and supply hub for the region.

 Picturesque places around Maumere